info5-groupe-9-dashboard-rust/app/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU Lesser General Public License (LGPL) version 2.1.

 ## 💖 Support